British Woman Threatened To Be Removed From Plane Over Her Outfit — See The Photo

-A British woman earlier this week was threatened to be kicked off a Thomas Cook aircraft if she failed to cover up, after flight attendants contended her attire was offensive to other passengers, The Daily Mail recently reported.
+Earlier this week, a British woman was threatened to be kicked off a Thomas Cook aircraft if she failed to cover up, after flight attendants contended her attire was offensive to other passengers, The Daily Mail recently reported.
 Emily O’Connor took to her Twitter account to share her experience, a tweet that has since gone viral.

 According to the 21-year-old woman’s account, she had boarded the plane in Birmingham to fly to Tenerife, in the Canary Island, Spain, when the crew told her that her crop top and pants were inappropriate and causing offense to others.